SingleManTH/agiletoolkit.org/docs/core/architecture.md

 ## The Agile Toolkit Approach To MVC

 Agile Toolkit takes a highly opinionated approach to MVC, building it into the object structure of the framework.
-Every line of code you write (excluding Exceptions) is descended from an `AbstractModel` class, an `AbstractView class`, or an `AbstractController` class.
+Every line of code you write (excluding Exceptions) is descended from an `AbstractModel` class, an `AbstractView` class, or an `AbstractController` class.
 So everything in your application is either a Model, a View or a Controller.

 Each of these components has a well-defined role, so in Agile Toolkit it's normally clear what should go where.
 This helps when working with teams or sharing code with the community.